ai-cam/ai-cam.github.io/_reports/2022-04-29-ai-needs-to-serve-people-science-and-society.md

 ## Cambridge's Role

-The University of Cambridge has already made important contributions across AI-related fields:
-- Shankar Balasubramanian and David Klenerman's rapid sequencing technology
-- Jocelyn Bell Burnell and Tony Hewish's discovery of pulsars
-- Maurice Wilkes and David Wheeler's pioneering work in digital computing
+The University of Cambridge is a leading international university, which means it has a role in showing the way forward and enabling others to follow.

 ## The Way Forward

-AI@Cam recognizes that the University operates as both an engine of AI-enabled innovation and steward of those innovations.
+ai@cam recognizes that the University operates as both an engine of AI-enabled innovation and steward of those innovations.
 The mission focuses on building and maintaining the hygiene of a robust and equitable AI research ecosystem, ensuring that AI development serves the interests of science, citizens and society.

 ## Download the Full Report